DNS-API/webhook-receiver/README.md

 On a Debian GNU/Linux system:

     # apt-get install ruby rubygems

+As the code allows two different queue backends you'll need to install the appropriate gem for that.
+Your choices are:

     # gem install redis
+    # gem install beanstalk-client

-Once installed launch via:
+Once you've installed one of the gems launch the service via:

-    ./webhook-receiver.rb --debug
+    ./webhook-receiver.rb --debug --queue=[redis|beanstalk]

+* **Notes**
+   * You should also ensure you have a `redis`, or `beanstalkd`, server running on the localhost.
->**NOTE**: Don't run this as root, you don't need to and it is a bad idea.
+   * You don't need to run the service as root, as it binds to a high-port (`9898`).

 Testing